Alerts

 Viewing Cost Threshold Alerts in Global View

-In Global View, you can monitor unexpected cost changes and take corrective actions on the cloud costs alerts for the thresholds that you define in the CCM Cost Trend widget.
+In Global View, you can monitor unexpected cost changes and take corrective actions on the cloud costs alerts for the thresholds that you define in the CCM Cost Trend panel.

 Perform the following steps to view the resulting cost alert in Global View: